EllAchE/discord_site_monitor/README.md

-# Creating a config file
+# Creating a config/sites file

-A config object looks something like this:
+A config/site object looks something like this:

   {
     "id": "jobless",